 - 21 states and two U.S. territories prohibit workplace discrimination based on gender identity.

-What are some of the ways LGBTQ employees can face discrimination on the job?
+What are some of the ways LGBTQ employees can face job discrimination?
 If employees live in one of the 27 states that don’t have a law prohibiting sexual orientation-based discrimination in the workplace, an employee may be fired for being LGBTQ.

 However, discrimination can also take several other forms.
 Employees may be discriminated against in their wages, how they are treated by their boss and coworkers, and in hiring practices.